When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-that the S Kedzie Ave / W Van Buren St neighborhood has more single mother
+S Kedzie Ave / W Van Buren St neighborhood about it; they already know.
+21.7%

-There are more people living in the S Kedzie Ave / W Van Buren St neighborhood
+In the S Kedzie Ave / W Van Buren St neighborhood, a greater proportion of

 Notable & Unique: Modes of Transportation